foldcat/oasync/README.md

 ```

 The order of acquire might be different, but it should be impossible for
-another task to acquire the same resource while a it is acquired.
+another task to acquire the same resource while it is acquired.

-Resource is allocated on the heap, call `free_resouce()` in order to
-destroy it.

 #### backpressure
 Backpressure allows us to rate limit task spawns.

-There are two strategies for backpressure: Lossy and Loseless.
+There are two strategies for backpressure:
 - Lossy: task will be ran in presence of backpressure
 - Loseless: task will not execute until backpressure is alleviated.

-Use `oa.destroy_bp` to free it.
+Use `oa.destroy_bp()` to free it.

 ```odin
 foo :: proc(a: rawptr) {